Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 The ICO bubble was the event that singularly put crypto on the world stage.
 I won’t bother recounting the story—you were there, you saw what happened, and if you’re reading this, you probably took part in it.

 There’s already been enough hand-wringing and I-knew-it-all-alongs.
-What I want to do in this essay is answer a different question—one that, in truth, it’s too early to really answer.
+What I want to do in this essay is answer a different question—one that, in truth, it’s too early to answer.

 **Why did the ICO bubble happen?**